Image Slider

 On the day of the tea ceremony, the host makes sure the room is clean, a fresh seasonal flower arrangement is displayed, and the tools are properly laid out.

-When the host of the tea ceremony invites the guests into the tea ceremony room, each guest climbs through a very small door into the tea ceremony room.
+When the host of the tea ceremony invites the guests into the tea ceremony room, each guest climbs through a very small door into the main space.
 This gesture of bowing to enter the room represents humility.
+Historically, samurai also had to take off their swords and armor and humble themselves to the rank of common people when participating in tea ceremonies.
 The seating arrangement is important, with guests who are more experienced in the tea ceremony being served first.
 Sweets are also offered to the guests one by one as they are welcomed by the host.

 At the beginning of the tea ceremony, the host will begin the ritual purification of the tea ceremony utensils, cleansing them one by one using the fukusa (silk cloth).